 - Be cooperative and honest, but careful, when talking to workers.
 Remember, your comments can be used against you in court.
 Legally, they cannot force you to talk to them.
 But if you do not talk to them they may find that suspicious.

 Bring a friend, advocate or lawyer to meetings if you can.
 You have the right to a free court-appointed lawyer if you have a low income but not until Child Protection is:

 - Filing a court case

 - Keep copies of all papers from Child Protection.
-If the worker finds there is not abuse or neglect, they will send you a letter saying so.
-It will also say that you can choose to have the whole file destroyed.
+If the worker finds there is not abuse or neglect, they send you a letter saying so.
+The letter also says that you can choose to have the whole file destroyed.
 Many times, it is better to ask the worker to keep the file, so if there is ever a question about what happened, you have the records.